ihucos/plash/README.md

 	mydir
 ```

-You can have build time arguments, like with all other actions rebuilding happens if necessary.
+You can have buildtime arguments, like with all other actions rebuilding happens if necessary.
 ```
 :import-env
   MYDIR